loganbek/streamline-tools/research/meetingNotes.md

 - filenaming still not working for comm actions, comm rules, or congfig rules - WIP
-  - sent email regarding action id associate with action var name
-  - need to play with this more
+  - sent email regarding action id associate with action var name ß- need to play with this more
   - Error in event handler: ReferenceError: filename is not defined at chrome-extension://emnmnbbfkjncmideeepckbclmilhcboc/adminCommerceContent.js:115:27